 Solving California’s budget woes requires addressing five root causes: unfunded health-care promises to retired employees, excessive incarceration rates, a boom-and-bust revenue system, underfunded pension commitments and fast-growing spending on Medicaid.

-Except for alterations to Medicaid (which requires agreement from the federal government for material changes), the Legislature and governor have all the power they need to address these causes.
+Except for alterations to (which requires agreement from the federal government for material changes), the Legislature and governor have all the power they need to address these causes.
 They just need to use it.

 This article looks at the role of retiree health care, technically known as “other post-employment benefits.”
 Visible state spending on these benefits grew at a 12 percent annual rate from fiscal year 2001-02 to 2011-12, but there is even greater invisible spending.